evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/inspect.rst

    >>> formatargspec(*getfullargspec(f))
    '(a: int, b: float)'

-   .. deprecated:: 3.5
-      Use :func:`signature` and
-      :ref:`Signature Object <inspect-signature-object>`, which provide a
-      better introspecting API for callables.

 .. function:: formatargvalues(args[, varargs, varkw, locals, formatarg, formatvarargs, formatvarkw, formatvalue])

    Format a pretty argument spec from the four values returned by :func:`getargvalues`.
 The format\* arguments are the corresponding optional formatting functions that are called to turn names and values into strings.

-   .. deprecated:: 3.5
-      Use :func:`signature` and
-      :ref:`Signature Object <inspect-signature-object>`, which provide a
-      better introspecting API for callables.

 .. function:: getmro(cls)